TonDSchul/NeuroMod-Electrophysiological-Data-Analysis-User-Interface/Modules/2. Manage_Dataset_Module/Load_Raw_Recordings_Window/README.txt

 The Main Function to manage dataset extraction from all file formats is called 'Manage_Dataset_Module_Extract_Raw_Recording_Main.m' (in the Functions folder)
 From there, functions for the specific file format detected are called.

-NOTE: The extract recordings main window always checks the selected folder for the a supported recording file format.
-So if you select a folder and see the proper content in the app window text area, it was succesfully detected as one of the supported formats.
+NOTE: The extract recordings main window always checks the selected folder for the a supported recording file format using the Manage_Dataset_Module_LoadRecordingCheckFolderContents.m function.

+Low level functions to extract Neuralynx and Plexon files are located in GUI_Path/Modules/Toolboxes/1.
+FieldTrip